7odadocoding/playerController/README.md

       down: (player) => player.dash(),
    },
 };
-// create player instance
+//Create a player instance
 const player = new Player(50, 50, 20, 20, 'red', 0, 0, ctx);

 // then create controls and make sure to include fallback to default controls const controls = new CustomPlayerControls(player, customKeyMap) || new DefaultPlayerControls(player);
-// then in addtion of passing player and controls pass targetElement that controller will listen for events on const playerController = new PlayerController(player, targetElement, controls);
+//Then in addition to passing player and controls pass targetElement that controller will listen for events on const playerController = new PlayerController(player, targetElement, controls);

 ```